abiwaters/Mirror_c3ddb/Cluster-Navigation.md

 The Linux filesystem starts at the “**root**” (/) and extends forward into directories that can contain both subdirectories and files.
 A series of decending directories can be strung together separated by slash characters (“/”) to indicate a location on the filesystem.
 This string of folders is called a “**path**” and will look like _/project/projectname/subfolder/file._  This structure is much like that on other common operating systems.

-_/usr#/university_status/username_ : Each user has a “home directory,” this is the directory you are put in when you first log in each session.
+_/username_ : Each user has a “home directory,” this is the directory you are put in when you first log in each session.
-_/project/projectname_ : Backed up Project Disk Space is backed up to another location each night.
-_/projectnb/projectname_ : Not backed up (“nb”) Project Disk Space.
+_/scratch/username_ : Directory for jobs and intermediate files in stages of processing.
+In order to facilitate research projects, the scratch space has few limits placed on storage.
+However, it is not supposed to be used for long term storage.
+After processes are complete, data should be moved out of scratch space.

 Working with Files/Directories